ryan-cd/ctf/2021/dawg/misc/identifications/README.md

 > What?
 No, I don't know where I am, my GPS is broken.
 I tried to connect to some Wi-Fi so I could download a map or something, but I don't know the password to any of these networks.

-I looked up whwat CLLI meant:
+I looked up what CLLI meant:
 > CLLI (pronounced "silly") is a Bell System acronym standing for Common Language Location Identifier.
 It was a standardized way of describing locations and significant pieces of hardware at those locations.

 The challenge included two photos: